Are you dealing with Homeowners Association problems? If so, you need to know the following:

 Unfortunately, there are no licensing requirements for HOA property managers.

 This means that anyone can start a property management company for HOAs regardless of experience.
 And, as with any profession, some management companies are better than others.

 Many times it is the property management company that is the one that is overbearing.
 Terminating the property management company may improve the culture of the community.

 Usually, individual homeowners who serve on community boards are hard-working and well-meaning volunteers.
 They’re genuinely trying to create, maintain or re-create a great community for all homeowners.

-Occasionally, problems are caused by an individual or group of board member who are out of line.
+Occasionally, problems are caused by an individual or a group of board members who are out of line.

 Resolving Issues with an HOA